 13th-century medieval bakers used carved boards to create elaborate designs like figural biscuits and gingerbread houses.
 The traditional sweetener is honey, used by the guild in Nuremberg.
 Spices used are ginger, cinnamon, cloves, nutmeg and cardamom.

 It’s the early 1800’s in Germany and finely decorated gingerbread houses are being created.
-Tradition says that making of gingerbread houses all began with one magical fairy tale, Hansel and Gretel written by the Brothers Grimm.
+Tradition says that the making of gingerbread houses all began with one magical fairy tale, Hansel and Gretel written by the Brothers Grimm.
 German bakers everywhere began creating beautifully decorated fairy-tale houses.
 They were immensely popular at Christmas, and this tradition came to North America via German immigrants.

 Today, Gingerbread is a welcomed tasty treat that has moved far beyond Nuremberg, Germany; it’s enjoyed around the globe.
 Every holiday season, skilled pastry chefs and home cooks use their artistic and culinary skills to create whimsical gingerbread houses and figures.

 Gingerbread dough is so versatile and can be into any kind of building or shape of a person.
 Very often you will see gingerbread men or women and other holiday shaped cookies made from gingerbread dough.
-But the new generation of bakers are creating some lovely baked goods with this holiday-inspired dough.
+But the new generation of bakers is creating some lovely baked goods with this holiday-inspired dough.
 Happy Baking!